automata-network/docs/docs/1rpc/1rpcplus/guide.md

 # User Guide

-Click on the "Sign in" button on the top right of the page.
-1RPC+ is currently in private alpha and accessible via waitlist only, so check that you’re using the correct wallet address.
+Click on 'Meet 1RPC+' on the top right of the page.

 ![](../../assets/1rpc/1RPC+_1.png){style="zoom:100%"}